fitness-tribe/fitness-tribe-ai/README.md

 ## Postman Collection

 In case you want to test the API endpoints using postman, feel free to import the `postman_collection.json` as a collection into your postman workspace.

+## GitHub Actions CI

+This project uses GitHub Actions for continuous integration.
+On every pull request to the main branch, the following will be checked:

+- Code linting and formatting via pre-commit hooks.
+- Python code linting using ruff.
+- Running the test suite via pytest.

 ## Contributing